 Decline of the Mission System When the final California mission was built in 1823, they were at the height of their powers.
-Missions were at once churches, towns, schools, farms, factories, and prisons, often operated in conjunction with a nearby military presidio and agricultural pueblo.
+Missions served as churches, towns, schools, farms, factories, and prisons.
+They often operated together with a nearby military presidio and agricultural pueblo.
 But the vast lands controlled by the missions made them a target of Mexican republicans who, after gaining independence from Spain in 1821, began calling for the privatization of church property.
 Secularization began in 1834; half of all mission lands to be turned over to local native groups.

 These families mainly raised cattle for an emerging hide-and-tallow trade with American ships.
-These elite Californios — as they became known — held themselves apart from non-land-owning Mexicans and natives.
+These elite Californios — as they became known — separated themselves from non-land-owning Mexicans and natives.

 New Ethnicities and Identities Just as they had for the mission system, native Californians provided most of the labor for the emergent ranching economy.
 Spanish-speaking natives intermarried with working-class Mexicans, blurring already complicated racial categories.